-Analysis of the open comments was more difficult because some of the comments overlapped and sometimes seemed to have multiple agendas.
+Analysis of the open comments was more difficult because comments often overlapped and sometimes seemed to have multiple agendas.
 Accordingly, we decided to follow a three step "comment analysis" procedure similar to the one used last year.

 On our first pass through this section, we analyzed the initial comments to see if the comment had any explicit or implicit themes.
 Some comments were relatively short and had only one theme.
 Others had more than 200 words and numerous themes.
 The next step was to condense the themes into clusters so that the number of pertinent issues could be refined - and perhaps condensed - even further.
-This was usually possible, but in other cases the issues in a cluster could be surprisingly large.
-For example, in the "compensation" cluster, the topics included salary compression, the lack of raises, and uneven workloads.
-In a final grouping, the "compensation" cluster was put under a new heading called "investment in human capital."
+This was usually possible, but in some cases the issues in a cluster could be surprisingly large.
+For example, in the "compensation" cluster, the topics included salary compression, the lack of raises, parking fees, and uneven workloads.
+In a final grouping, the "compensation" cluster was put under a new heading called "Investments in Human Capital."

-Initial Comment Extracted Theme(s) Clusters For many work spaces are in poor repair furniture are not ergonomically correct. / The costs of parking for both students, staff and faculty are very high. / The fact that many faculty are below the industry standard and salaries in many departments will not attract viable candidates is troubling especially in leadership positions such as Chairs.
-Furniture ergonomics and repair Cost of parking for students, staff, faculty Low salaries Physical capital compensation
+Initial Comment Extracted Theme(s) Clusters [M]any work spaces are in poor repair, furniture is not ergonomically correct. / The costs of parking for students, staff and faculty are very high. / The fact that many faculty are below the industry standard and salaries in many departments will not attract viable candidates is troubling especially in leadership positions such as Chairs.
+Furniture ergonomics and repair Cost of parking for students, staff, faculty Low salaries Physical capital Human capital

 Finally, the last part of the process was to determine the predominant clusters, and then see if there was any association between the clusters and the aforementioned budget priorities.
-For example, the "compensation" cluster shown in the illustration above was finally moved into a broader "human capital" cluster.
+For example, the "compensation" cluster shown in the illustration above was finally moved into a broader "Investments in Human Capital" cluster.